Erotika Biblion Society

-The Erotika Biblion Society General Germany was a pornographic publishing imprint in Victorian London formed by Harry Sidney Nichols and Leonard Smithers in 1898.
-They formed their name from the 1898 nonfiction treatise of the saint name under the penmanship of the Comte de Mirabeau.
-One of their most notable publications was Teleny, or The Reverse of the Medal, thought to have been written by Oscar Wilde.
+The Erotika Biblion Society was a pornographic publishing imprint in Victorian London formed by Harry Sidney Nichols and Leonard Smithers around 1886, with their first publication appearing in 1888.

+They formed their name from the nonfiction treatise of the same name, Erotika Biblion (1783), published in Paris before the French Revolution, under the penmanship of the Comte de Mirabeau.
+One of their most notable publications was Teleny, or The Reverse of the Medal, an anonymous product of several authors in which it is speculated that Oscar Wilde collaborated.

 The venture ended in 1907, after the death of Smithers.